“Uterine fibroid embolization – a boon for women with uterine fibroids,”

 Women do not only lose their uterus to hysterectomy, but they also lose the prospect of having a child.
 For young, unmarried or childless women with fibroids, hysterectomy is a mental scar that they are unable to heal throughout their lives.
 The agony attached with this is profound and lasting.
 Uterine fibroid embolization, on the other hand, retains the child bearing ability and also allows a woman to retain the signature of her womanhood – the uterus.

 Other advantages of UFE are that there is virtually no blood loss as the blood vessels are blocked during the procedure.
-Thus blood loss during surgery and need of any blood transfusion does not arise with UFE.
+Thus blood loss during surgery and need for any blood transfusion does not arise with UFE.

-Another medical condition known as adenomyosis which also causes similar symptoms of bleeding can also be treated with uterine artery embolization, although with lower success rates.
+Another medical condition is known as adenomyosis which also causes similar symptoms of bleeding can also be treated with uterine artery embolization, although with lower success rates.

-If you have uterine fibroids/adenomyosis with any of the above mentioned symptoms, do contact an interventional radiologist and ask for UFE/UAE.
+If you have uterine fibroids/adenomyosis with any of the above-mentioned symptoms, do contact an interventional radiologist and ask for UFE/UAE.

-Dr. Vikash CS, Director & head of Interventional radiology at Narayana Health city, Bommasandra is a graduate of All India Institute of Medical Sciences(AIIMS), New Delhi with Canadian fellowships and extensive experience in the field of interventional radiology and uterine fibroid/artery embolization.
+Dr. Vikash CS, Director & head of Interventional radiology at Narayana Health City, Bommasandra is a graduate of All India Institute of Medical Sciences(AIIMS), New Delhi with Canadian fellowships and extensive experience in the field of interventional radiology and uterine fibroid/artery embolization.